Be the first to review “No Logo: Taking Aim at the Brand Bullies” Cancel reply

 Naomi Klein

-Naomi Klein is a professor in the Department of Geography at the University of British Columbia, the founding co-director of UBC’s Centre for Climate Justice, and Honorary Professor of Media and Climate at Rutgers University.
-Her writing has appeared in leading publications around the world, and she is a columnist for The Guardian.
+Naomi Klein is a professor in the Department of Geography at the University of British Columbia, the founding co-director of UBC’s Centre for Climate Justice, and an Honorary Professor of Media and Climate at Rutgers University.
+She is a columnist for The Guardian.
+Her articles appear in leading publications around the world.
 The New York Times says, “She is that nearly extinct breed of activist: one who never stops questioning orthodoxies and interrogating her own beliefs.”
-She is the award-winning author of such bestsellers as This Changes Everything, The Shock Doctrine, No Logo, No Is Not Enough, and On Fire.
-Her latest book is the highly acclaimed Doppelganger.
+She is the award-winning author of such bestsellers as This Changes Everything, No Logo, The Shock Doctrine, No Is Not Enough, and On Fire.
+Her latest book is Doppelganger.

 Reviews